 Raj (Raj Kapoor) and Vasanti (Vyjayanthimala) are college mates who fall in love.
 Raj rents the room upstairs in her house and Vasanti’s elder sister Geeta (Usha Kiron) also falls in love with him.
 Vasanti sacrifices her love for her elder sister who has educated her and leaves the house.
 Raj and Geeta marry and have a son.
 Vasanti joins them but Geeta suspects there is something on between them and finally kicks Vasanti out.
 On finding out the truth, Geeta falls ill and dies in guilt making Raj promise that he will make Vasanti their child’s mother…

 CV Sridhar made his directorial debut with the super-hit Tamil film Kalyana Parisu (1959).
 Re-making the film, he makes his Hindi directorial debut here with Nazrana.
 Raj Kapoor takes on the Gemini Ganesan role, Vyjayanthimala plays the B Saroja Devi character and Usha Kiron plays elder sister, Geeta.
 Interestingly, Gemini Ganesan plays the small role of Vyjayanthimala’s boss, played by A Nageshwara Rao in the original.
 Also, B Saroja Devi did begin shooting for Nazrana, reprising her role from both, the Tamil and the Telugu version, Pelli Kanuka (1960), also directed by Sridhar.
 In the Telugu film, A Nageshwara Rao took on the role of the hero, while Jaggayya plays Saroja Devi’s boss.
+However, in the Hindi version, she was ultimately replaced by Vyjayanthimala.